Your Guide to Compensation for On-the-Job Vehicle Accidents in Oregon

 Accidents happen on the road all the time, and the danger doesn’t diminish simply because you’re on the clock.
 When you’re hurt due to on-the-job vehicle accidents in Oregon, rely on Mark Thesing Inc. to help you file a well-documented workers’ comp claim.

 Countless jobs require their employees to be on the road: truck and bus drivers, contractors, delivery workers, and salespeople, to name a few.
 An office worker might even be asked to run an errand in their vehicle.
 It’s no surprise that auto accidents are among the leading causes of common work injuries.
 Talk to me today to discuss your accident and find out which benefits you may be eligible for -- and how to submit your claim for them.

-In general, accidents that happen while you’re driving for work (or on your worksite) are covered by workers’ compensation.
-If you are injured and require medical treatment, time off, or retraining, workers’ compensation will cover these.
+In general, workers’ compensation covers most accidents that happen while you’re driving for work.
+If you require medical treatment, time off, or retraining, your benefits will likely cover you.

-- Is travel an essential part of my duties as an employee?
+- Is travel an essential part of your job duties?

-- Am I reimbursed for the traveling portion of my job?
+- Are you reimbursed for the traveling portion of your job?

-- Did the accident occur on my employer’s property?
+- Did the accident occur on your employer’s property?

 If you answer yes to any of these questions, contact me to discuss your case further.
 Thanks to my decades of experience with submitting and appealing workers’ compensation claims, I provide the guidance you need to make the process simple.